 There are a number of very similar whiskey cocktails that you might want to try after enjoying the stone wall:

-- The stone fence cocktail tops a 2-ounce shot of bourbon with apple cider and 2 dashes of Angostura Bitters.
+- The stone fence cocktail tops a 2-ounce shot of bourbon with apple cider and 2 dashes of bitters.
 It's served over ice in a double rocks glass and stirred.

 - Both the John Collins and whiskey fizz are served tall in highball glasses.
 Each adds a little lemon juice and sugar to the whiskey-soda mix.